Darek-Ryszka/Darek-Ryszka/README.md

 ## I'm Computer Science Student, Cyclist and Airedale terrier owner!

-- 🌱 I’m learning Python, Django and Docker
+- 🌱 I’m learning Python, Django and Docker.
 - 👯 Still discovering new stuff !
 - 🥅 2022 Goals:
-- ⚡ Learn more about Python, Django, Docker and Linux
+- ⚡ Learn more about Python, Django, Docker and Linux;
-- ⚡ Take the first steps in CSS, HTML
+- ⚡ Take the first steps in CSS, HTML;
-- ⚡ Maybe JavaScript
+- ⚡ Maybe JavaScript;

 ---